top of page

 Know your audience

-Facebook charges you per impression and per click, so it is important to be strategic to get maximum for your money.
+Facebook charges you per impression and click, so it is important to be strategic to get maximum for your money.
 Ask yourself: Who am I actually targeting?
 What demographic?
 What age group?
-What interests and what location?
+What interests and location?

 Check out your competition